 A traditional vented RV dryer heats air through gas combustion or electric heating.
 The warm air will go around the whirling clothes inside the dryer’s tumbler.

 As the name implies, vented dryers will use an exterior vent to eject humid air or carbon monoxide.
+Lastly, the Splendide WDC7100XC also provides excellent ventless technology, but with more energy-efficient features.

 The evaporated moisture must go outside into the air.
 Consequently, you will need a hole in the wall to let the air pass.